Stock events for Morgan Stanley Direct Lending Fund (MSDL)

 Overview of Morgan Stanley Direct Lending Fund’s business

-Morgan Stanley Direct Lending Fund (MSDL) is a business development company focused on achieving risk-adjusted returns through current income and capital appreciation by investing in directly originated senior secured term loans issued by U.S. middle-market companies.
-The company primarily invests in first and second lien senior secured term loans, but may allocate a smaller portion to higher-yielding assets.
-MSDL operates in the Financial Services sector, specifically in the Asset Management industry, and focuses on lending to U.S. middle-market companies with annual EBITDA ranging from approximately $15 million to $200 million.
-The company targets companies with strong market positions, high barriers to entry, stable free cash flow, and proven management teams, often backed by private equity sponsors, and aims to build a defensive portfolio by avoiding significant issuer or industry concentration and primarily targeting non-cyclical industry sectors.
+Morgan Stanley Direct Lending Fund (MSDL) is a business development company focused on providing financing to U.S. middle-market companies, aiming to generate risk-adjusted returns through current income and capital appreciation.
+MSDL operates in the Financial Services sector, investing in directly originated senior secured term loans, including first and second lien loans, and may also invest in higher-yielding assets.
+The company focuses on lending to U.S. middle-market companies with annual EBITDA ranging from approximately $15 million to $200 million, often backed by private equity sponsors, and emphasizes non-cyclical industry sectors to mitigate risk.

 MSDL’s Geographic footprint